Co-Design Practitioners

 Certificate of Completion

-Commit at least 2-3 hours per week to the program over seven months.
+Commit at least 2-3 hours per week to the program over 8 months.
 You will be supported to complete self-directed and peer-led activities between facilitated group sessions.

 Be intermediate-level/mid-weight practitioners of a design discipline or innovation approach.
 Participants need some prior experience as well as people skills to work effectively with diverse groups.
 This is not an introductory level program for recent graduates or people newly curious about human-centred design.